 Many developers build their courses almost to completion before they ask for feedback.
 By that time, they’ve invested a lot of wasted resources, making it harder to implement significant changes.

 Instead, try quickly prototyping the course, getting feedback, and then making adjustments.
 This is a software development concept that will help you improve your process, get better results, and reduce how much time you spend on development.

-3) Focus On Engagement and Motivation: Add Game-like Elements
+3) Focus On Engagement and Motivation